 If you had serious side effects after any previous dose you may be advised to avoid or delay further vaccination.
 You should discuss this with your doctor or specialist.

-Please see the next section for information on how to report side effects.
+Please see below for information on how to report side effects.